pmean/build-website/text/06/WhereToGo.md

 The Joint Statistics Meetings are August 5-10 in Seattle, WA.
-The American Statistical Association is the main sponsor of this meeting, but all of the Statistics Societies participate (hence the adjective
+The American Statistical Association is the main sponsor of this meeting, but all of the Statistics Societies participate (hence the adjective "Joint").
-\"Joint\").
 An extensive set of web pages about the meetings are at the ASA web site ([start here](http://www.amstat.org/meetings/jsm/2006/index.cfm)), but there are very few details yet.
 The preliminary program will be available on